 Guidelines updates for this call cycle primarily consisted of date changes and updates to reflect a 2022 call, clarifying call funding amounts, and making other minor clarifications, where appropriate.
-The most significant of the proposed clarifications, and those already presented to the Technical Steering Committee (TSC) include the following:
+The most significant of the proposed clarifications include the following:

 - Noting that hard copy attachments for preliminary plans, drawings, and specifications must be a minimum size of 11 x 17 inches. - Updating Pacific Coast Highway Corridor Segmentation for Project P scoring purposes; and - Adding language to clarify that for Project P applications, which designate OCTA as the lead agency, points for implementation within 12 months cannot be claimed for scoring purposes.